 Yes, we welcome applications from people who are gay, lesbian, bisexual or transsexual.

 Yes.
 It’s important that foster children have the privacy and space they require.
-Babies up to 18m months old are able to share a room with their foster carer.
+The exception is babies who can share a foster carer’s bedroom up to the age of two.

 Your home is a key part of the approval process for you to become a foster carer so we are unlikely to begin the approval process if you are in between homes.